-The ASPCA designated April 8 as National Dog Fighting Awareness Day (NDFAD) to advance the conversation about dog fighting and to encourage animal lovers across the US to take action against this brutal form of animal cruelty – find out more here.
+The ASPCA designated April 8 as National Dog Fighting Awareness Day (NDFAD) to advance the conversation about dog fighting and to encourage animal lovers across the US to take action against this brutal form of animal cruelty – find out more here (link updated April 2019).
 While the information will be specific to America, it will undoubtedly translate fairly easily to Ireland.
 Their article has Dog Fighting FAQs, Ways to End Dogfighting and The Truth about Pitbulls alongside stories of rescues, raids and prosecutions.
 Well worth a look.

 I was led to the Awareness Day link as a result of a post on Ireland’s Pit Bull Terrier Association’s FB page highlighting the FB page of a dog fight organiser in the US.
 I’m already aware this kind of publicity is not the way to go to get the abuser prosecuted, and read the thread with interest.
 Sure enough, a post by Karen Fairclough, the UK representative of the Anti-DogFighting Campaign, clearly presented how to go about reporting these people, and I quote: